adler-j/ryanwattersme/_articles/first-prose-article.md

 > Without the fear of falling, there is no joy in flight. - [Kobo Abe](https://en.wikipedia.org/wiki/K%C5%8Db%C5%8D_Abe)

+Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+Iste eligendi possimus veritatis nesciunt maiores autem vero temporibus ad distinctio consectetur eos veniam, aperiam in accusantium repellendus voluptate, consequatur esse suscipit.

+> How now brown cow. - John Doe

 His many legs, pitifully thin compared with the size of the rest of him, waved about helplessly as he looked.
 "What's happened to me? " he thought.
 It wasn't a dream.
 His room, a proper human room although a little too small, lay peacefully between its four familiar walls.

-A collection of textile samples lay spread out on the table - Samsa was a travelling salesman - and above it there hung a picture that he had recently cut out of an illustrated magazine and housed in a nice, gilded frame.
+A collection of textile samples lay spread out on the table---Samsa was a travelling salesman---and above it there hung a picture that he had recently cut out of an illustrated magazine and housed in a nice, gilded frame.
 It showed a lady fitted out with a fur hat and fur boa who sat upright, raising a heavy fur muff that covered the whole of her lower arm towards the viewer.
 Gregor then turned to look out the window at the dull weather.
 Drops

 ```javascript
 windown.onload = init;